Joe Murphy (footballer, born 1981): Tranmere Rovers

 On 22 August 2020, Murphy signed a one-year deal to rejoin Tranmere Rovers.
 Having made 21 appearances the previous season, this was extended by a further year on 10 June 2021.

 On 26 May 2022, Murphy extended his stay for a further 12 months, taking on the additional role of goalkeeping coach while remaining on the playing staff.
 At the age of 41 years and 187 days, Murphy became the oldest player to represent Tranmere Rovers, keeping a clean sheet against promotion-chasing Stevenage in a 1-0 away win on 25 February 2023.

 On 26 June 2023, Murphy signed a 4th consecutive 12 month contract, continuing his role of goalkeeping coach while remaining on the playing staff supporting new #1 Luke McGee as coach and understudy.
 On 29 August 2023, he started in the EFL Cup against Championship leaders Leicester City, 23 years after playing in goal for Rovers against Leicester in the 2000 final.
 In April 2024, he signed a new one-year deal as player-coach.

 On 16 May 2025, Murphy signed another contract with Tranmere Rovers as player and goalkeeper coach for the 2025/2026 season, extending his second spell at Prenton Park.
 This ensured that he remained part of recently appointed manager Andy Crosby's backroom staff whilst also providing cover to Luke McGee.
 With McGee being ruled out for "months" with a hip injury, Murphy played in the League Two match against Salford City on 6 September 2025, becoming, aged 44, the oldest player to start a match at this level since Kevin Poole played for Burton Albion in May 2010 at the age of 46.

+On 4 May 2026, Murphy announced his retirement from football.